Ramoonus/jquery-updater/readme.txt

 Tags: jquery
 Requires at least: 3.0.0
 Tested up to: 3.2
-Stable tag: 1.0.1
+Stable tag: 1.1.2

-This plugin should only be used for development purposes, this plugin updates jQuery and jQuery UI to the latest stable version.
+This plugin should only be used for development purposes, this plugin updates jQuery to the latest (stable) version.

 == Description ==

-This plugin should only be used for development purposes, this plugin updates jQuery and jQuery UI to the latest stable version.
+This plugin should only be used for development purposes, this plugin updates jQuery to the latest (stable) version.

 == Installation ==
 1. Upload `jquery-updater.php` to the `/wp-content/plugins/` directory